Leveraging Multispectral Sensors for Color Correction in Mobile Cameras: Introduction

 Color correction is a fundamental component of camera imaging pipelines, responsible for transforming raw sensor measurements into perceptually accurate, device-independent color representations within standard color spaces such as CIE~XYZ~\cite{CIE19} or ProPhoto~RGB~\cite{ISO22028-2:2013}, typically under a canonical illuminant (e.g., D65).
 This task is particularly challenging in consumer digital photography applications, where a wide variety of lighting conditions must be handled robustly.

 Traditional color correction pipelines rely on high-resolution RGB sensors and implement the process as a sequence of modular stages, namely automatic white balancing (AWB) and color space transformation (CST).
 AWB consists of illuminant estimation and illuminant discounting, which compensate for the color of the scene illumination.
 The subsequent transformation maps the white-balanced image from the camera’s raw color space to a device-independent representation.
 Although this modular approach simplifies the pipeline development, it also often propagates errors between stages, since the steps are treated independently.
-Furthermore, RGB sensors capture information in only three broad spectral channels, which leads to ambiguities such as metamerism~\cite{wyszecki2000color}, where different combinations of surface reflectance and illumination yield identical RGB values.
-As a result, distinguishing between surface reflectance and illumination becomes challenging.
+Furthermore, RGB sensors capture information in only three broad spectral channels, providing only limited spectral information about the observed scene.
+As a result, ambiguities arise when disentangling surface reflectance from illumination.

 Recent progress in nanophotonics, semiconductor fabrication, and on-chip optics has enabled compact snapshot multispectral sensors~\cite{thomas2025trends}.
 In contrast to high-end laboratory-grade systems that use line-scan mechanisms or tunable filters, snapshot MS sensors utilize spectral filter arrays (SFAs), where each pixel (or small cluster of pixels) is coated with a distinct spectral filter.
 Although the former offer high spectral resolution, they come with drawbacks such as mechanical complexity, bulky design, and lengthy acquisition times~\cite{vagni2007survey, lapray2014multispectral}.
 In comparison, SFAs enable the simultaneous capture of multiple spectral bands within a single exposure.
 As a result, snapshot MS sensors are compact, cost-effective, and capable of real-time operation, prompting the community to explore their use in computational photography applications~\cite{zhou2024joint, tian2023enhancing, su2021multi}.
 Despite their lower spatial resolution and coarser spectral sampling compared to high-end devices, they provide richer spectral cues than RGB sensors, which can be leveraged to improve the color correction process.
 The benefit of incorporating multispectral information into the color correction pipeline can be understood through the image formation model: